 I have another physicist on the team that's working on this.

-He's printing them out and putting them onto this grid board.
+He's printing them out and putting them onto this gridboard.

-And we'll put it in front on an optics table and we'll have it at various distances to actually try to three-dimensional simulation or three-dimensionality of looking at the actual field that's created and how it distinguishes from 100 centimeters to 50 to 25 all the way up to the front end of the motor.
+And we'll put it in front on an optics table, and we'll have it at various distances to actually try to three-dimensional simulation or three-dimensionality of looking at the actual field that's created and how it distinguishes from 100 centimeters to 50 to 25 all the way up to the front end of the motor.

-Because we know that we can combine engines together and create a warp bubble.
+And so we need to see how that field looks because we know that we can combine engines together and create a warp bubble.

 I know that I can put another array panel up on top and extend out from the dual arrays that we have.